Class of 2022

 - Hometown: Walpole, MA

 When Billy was just sixteen years old, he quit club soccer and abandoned his aspirations to play professionally in order to research cancer at Massachusetts General Hospital.
-The principal investigator of the lab facilitated this opportunity after being especially responsive to Billy’s mission: to bridge the gap between artificial intelligence and medicine.
-After two years of commuting three hours to the heart of Boston each day, Billy's breakthrough occurred: he created a statistical comparison metric, which he named the MAD-Score, that enables identification of differentially abundant types of cells in extremely low sample sizes.
+After two years of commuting three hours to the heart of Boston each day, Billy's breakthrough occurred: He solved a 65-year old problem by creating the MAD-Score: a statistical comparison metric for identifying significant cell populations in cancer data that is >25% more accurate than the industry standard and for outlier detection with >95% accuracy.

-For his Social Justice summer, Billy volunteered at Macquarie University in Sydney, Australia working on Living Seawall, an initiative that installs eco-friendly seawall plates to increase the biodiversity and sanitation of the harbor.
-He also was invited to the Congress of Future Medical Leaders in Boston where he will speak in a TED-Style format in front of 9,000 people this June.
+For his Social Justice summer, Billy volunteered at the Sydney Institute of Marine Science (SIMS) in Sydney, Australia, working on Living Seawall, an initiative that installs eco-friendly seawall plates to increase the biodiversity harbor.
+He created high-dimensional network analysis graphs analyzing the impact of the seawall sites.
+He also gave a 15-minute TED-Style Presentation at the Congress of Future Medical Leaders of 10,000 people in June 2019.

 - Hometown: Santiago, Chile; South Bend, IN